wolfSSL/wolfssl/IDE/Renesas/e2studio/RX72N/EnvisionKit_Toppers/README-en.md

-## Renesas RX72N EnvisionKit with TOPPERS OS
+## Renesas RX72N EnvisionKit with Toppers OS

 This demo client and server run on "Toppers OS" and Renesas "RX72N EnvisionKit" with wolfSSL.